-Provisional admission status may be granted to potential graduate students who have strong potential for academic success but 1) will not complete their undergraduate degrees by the graduate program start date, 2) require remedial coursework before beginning program coursework, or 3) have not met one of the admissions criteria.
+Provisional admission status may be granted to potential graduate students who have strong potential for academic success but 1) are Adrian College undergraduates who will not complete their undergraduate degrees by the graduate program start date, 2) require remedial coursework before beginning program coursework, or 3) have not met one of the admissions criteria.
 Permission is required from the Dean of Graduate Studies to grant this status to applicants.
 The following defines three kinds of applicants who may be eligible for admission under this policy: